huangli712/ACTest/docs/src/man/feature.md

 # Main Features

-The current version of the ACTest toolkit is v1.0.
-Its major features are as follows:
+The major features of the ACTest toolkit are as follows:

 * ACTest can randomly generate any number of ``A(\omega)``, as well as corresponding ``G(\tau)`` or ``G(i\omega_n)``.